 Put all the ingredients into your 2 litre bottle or jar, seal it and then store it in a dark cupboard for at least 8 weeks (I tend to leave mine 12 weeks).
 You will need to turn or gently shake the bottle or jar now and again to dissolve the sugar and move the rhubarb around.

-After this time has passed, strain the liquid through muslin into a large jug and then pour (or funnel) the rhubarb vodka into your small, sterilised bottles.
+After this time has passed, strain the liquid through muslin into a large jug and then pour (or funnel) the rhubarb vodka or gin into your small, sterilised bottles.

 (And don’t forget the most important step – taste testing!!!)